Katacc/Iostria/Iostria.md

 In Iostria Death is not a god per say but they do possess some god-like powers.
 Some call Death a “curse” but some realize that they are a necessity.

-Izotl created Death from the first mortal eons ago.
-He commanded them to reap the unworthy of their souls until someone strong enough relieved Death of their duties.
-He made it so that Death is unphased by the passing of time and is not affected by mortal disease, but he is not immortal Death can be killed by means of steel or magic, though only by mortals.
-Izotl created Death to not be affected by any of the other gods and vice versa Death cannot harm any being of divine origin and they can’t harm him.
+Death is a primordial curse that has allways plagued all mortals.
+The curse commands its bearer to reap the unworthy of their souls until someone strong enough relieved Death of their duties.
+The curse makes it so that Death is unphased by the passing of time and is not affected by mortal disease, but he is not immortal Death can be killed by means of steel or magic, though only by mortals.
+The curse makes Death unable to be affected by any of the other gods and vice versa.
+Death cannot harm any being of divine origin and they can’t harm him.

-The person to defeat Death in combat will become Death and absorb not only his powers but also the knowledge of all the Deaths that came before.
+The person to defeat Death in combat will become Death and absorb not only his powers but also the curse of Death.
+This also gives them the knowledge of all the Deaths that came before.
 And only by being relieved of their duties can the old Death's soul be released to the great beyond.

 Why someone would want to become Death is for reasons of their own, maybe they seek to free the soul of a loved one or maybe they seek eternal life.